Definability of derivations in the reducts of differentially closed fields: Generic points

 Let $A$ be the set defined by $\varphi(x,y)$ and define

 At generic points $b$ the formula $\varphi$ defines $\D b$ but we do not have any information about non-generic points.
-So we need shrink the set $A$ to a subset of $\mathbb{D}$ in order to avoid any possible problems at non-generic points.
-The set $A$ being a curve in general sense must be defined by a formula $f(x,y)=0 \wedge \psi(x,y)$ (in the language of differential rings).
+So we need to shrink the set $A$ to a subset of $\mathbb{D}$ in order to avoid any possible problems at non-generic points.
+The set $A$, being a curve in general sense {(its fibre over any generic point $x=b$ consists of one element and hence is small)}, must be defined by a formula $f(x,y)=0 \wedge \psi(x,y)$ (in the language of differential rings).
 Then $f(a,\D a )=0$ and hence $f(X,\D X) = 0$.
-Therefore $\D$ can be defined from the differential curve $f(x,y)=0$.
-Taking into account that for a generic element $b$ the element $tb$ is generic as well, we see that $\varphi(x,y) \wedge \varphi(tx,x+ty)$ contains $B$.
-Arguing as in the proof of Corollary \ref{general-curve}, after taking sufficiently many conjunctions of such formulas we will eventually define a set $B'$ such that it contains $B$ and is contained in the graph $\mathbb{D}$ of $\D$.
+Therefore $\D$ can be defined from the differential curve $f(x,y)=0$ by Theorem \ref{curve-def}.
+Taking into account that for a generic element $b$ the elements $b+p(t)$ and $p(t)b$ are generic as well for any $p(t)\in \mathbb{Q}[t]\setminus \{ 0\}$, we see that the sets $\varphi(x,y) \wedge \varphi(x+p(t),y+p'(t))$ and $\varphi(x,y) \wedge \varphi(p(t)x,p(t)y+p'(t)x)$ contain $B$.
+Arguing as in the proofs of Theorem \ref{curve-def} and Corollary \ref{general-curve}, after taking sufficiently many conjunctions of such formulas we will eventually define a set $B'$ such that it contains $B$ and is contained in the graph $\mathbb{D}$ of $\D$.
 Note that $B'$ is $0$-definable.

 Treating $\mathbb{D}$ as an additive group we prove the following. \begin{claim} $\mathbb{D}=B'+B'$. \end{claim}

 Clearly $B'+B' \subseteq \mathbb{D}$.
 Let us show that the converse inclusion holds.
 Any element $d \in F$ has a representation $d=b_1+b_2$ with $b_1$ and $b_2$ generic.
 Indeed, take $b_1$ to be generic over $d$ and choose $b_2=d-b_1$.
 Hence $(d, \D d) = (b_1, \D b_1) + (b_2, \D b_2) \in B+B \subseteq B'+B'$.